-By bringing the actual costs of food down—and without doing anything that will affect their ability to make sales—the restaurant will automatically increase profitability.
+By bringing the actual food cost percentage down—and without doing anything that will affect their ability to make sales—the restaurant will automatically increase profitability.

 Optimizing Your Food Cost Percentage

 There are plenty of steps you can take to bring your actual food cost percentage closer to your ideal food cost percentage.

 First, you have to identify where stock is going missing.

 If your problem is that your ingredients are going bad before you can use them, you’ll need a different solution than if you’re over-portioning your dishes without realizing.